anyoptimization/pymoo/doc/source/references.rst

 Cite Us
 ==============================================================================

-We are currently working on a paper.
-Meanwhile, if you have used our framework for research purposes, you can cite us with:
+If you have used our framework for research purposes, you can cite by:

 ::